A Group categorizes and preserves the ordering of structured data in a Collection.

 A Group doesn't store the actual Items.
 It only keeps track of the

-A Group is an extension of the
+The cool thing about Groups is that they are an extension of the

-State Class and offers the same powerful features.
+and offers the same powerful features.

 But be aware that the